-The cause of Legg-Calvé-Perthes disease is unknown.
+The cause of Perthes is unknown.
 The condition usually occurs in children from 4 to 8, but can occur between ages 2 to 14.

-If your child has Legg-Calvé-Perthes disease, symptoms can include:
+If your child has Perthes, their symptoms may include:

-- Pain in the groin area, hip, inner thigh or knee.
+- Pain in any of the following areas: groin, hip, inner thigh, or knee.

 Perthes Disease Treatment and Diagnosis

-As leaders in pediatric orthopedics, skilled surgeons and nurse practitioners at Gillette Children’s Specialty Healthcare are experts in diagnosing and treating Legg-Calvé-Perthes disease.
+As leaders in pediatric orthopedics, skilled orthopaedic surgeons at Gillette Children’s Specialty Healthcare are experts in diagnosing and treating Perthes.

 Depending on your child’s age, the severity of the condition, and the family’s preference, orthopedic surgeons may recommend any combination of the following treatments for Perthes, including:

-- Modifying your child’s activities (for example, avoid high-impact activities like jumping) to prevent further injury to an already weakened bone.
+- Limiting physical activity levels to prevent further damage to an already weakened bone.

 The main goals of Perthes disease treatment are:

-- Keeping your child as comfortable as possible.
+- Keeping your child as comfortable as possible and managing their pain.

 - Maintaining adequate range of motion of the hip.

 - Keeping the ball of the hip within the hip socket during the healing process, to maximize molding of the hip into a ball-like shape